 Nestled in verdant valleys and green lush mountains overlooking the bay, you can find many idyllic colonial-era villages such as San Sebastián del Oeste, Mascota, Talpa and others, that invite travelers to enjoy yet another facet of Puerto Vallarta, Jalisco, and Mexico.

 Despite the change, the town still maintains pockets of its quaint charm.
 In downtown Vallarta, you’ll find the picturesque colonial and whitewashed buildings, cobblestone streets, red Spanish tile roofs, and a lot of lush vegetation, both on the streets, the gardens, and parks, help make PV a totally different experience when comparing it to any other destination in Mexico and around the world.
 The architecture mirrors the colonial facades with brickwork and flowering plants.

 The beauty and charm of Puerto Vallarta are, as always, represented by the landmark Our Lady of Guadalupe Parish.
 The first building started at the end of the XIX century, after many starts and stops, changes and even a war, the main building was finished in 1952 with the current red brick tower (without the crown).

 It is located a block from the picturesque main plaza.
 The church’s red-brick bell tower was topped with a crown designed by the priest Rafael Parra Castillo who also designed the tower that holds it.
 The cross and sphere on top of the crown were designed by another artist, Esteban Ávalos Haro.

-Hundreds of flights per week arrive at Puerto Vallarta's International Airport (PVR) from airports throughout the U.S.A., Canada, and Mexico.
-A total of 2,591,035 passengers made their way through the gates of Aeropuerto Internacional Licenciado Gustavo Díaz Ordaz during 2013, in 2016 the Vallarta CVB data reported a total of 4.1 million people visited the city, 2017 received over 4.5 million visitors and that's not even counting the cruise ship visitors.
-2018 was a record year, with the highest hotel occupancy in decades and over 4.7 million visitors.
-So the numbers don't lie either, consider visiting PV and find out for yourself why this tendency is a reality.
+Hundreds of flights per week arrive at Puerto Vallarta’s International Airport (PVR) from airports throughout the U.S.A., Canada, and Mexico.
+A total of 2,591,035 passengers made their way through the gates of Aeropuerto Internacional Licenciado Gustavo Díaz Ordaz during 2013, 2016 the Vallarta CVB data reported a total of 4.1 million people visited the city, 2017 received over 4.5 million visitors and that’s not even counting the cruise ship visitors.
+2018 was a record year, with the highest hotel occupancy in decades and over 4.7 million visitors, this amount was surmounted in 2019 with over 5 million visitors.
+So the numbers don’t lie either, consider visiting PV and find out for yourself why this tendency is a reality.